 Proposals can be for solo or group exhibitions.
 Proposals incorporating original or unique pieces made specifically for exhibition at NCC or in response to the space are most likely to be considered.

 Sales Gallery Representation

-Northern Clay Center will conducted its biennial review of Sales Gallery artists in summer of 2021.
-The next review will take place in 2023.
+Northern Clay Center will conducted its biennial review of Sales Gallery artists in summer of 2023.
 The review allows for both a consideration of work by new artists, and a reevaluation of work presently in the Sales Gallery, with the goal of representing a diverse community of makers, methods, and bodies of work.
-Artists who are juried into the Sales Gallery may be represented year-round, during the Holiday Exhibition, for a Featured Artist show, or all of the above.
+Artists who are juried into the Sales Gallery may be represented year-round, during the Winter Exhibition, for a Featured Artist show, or all of the above.
 A panel of NCC staff and non-staff individuals who are knowledgeable of ceramics, art, design, and retail, will jury the work.

 Adult Education Scholarships

 NCC is committed to maintaining accountability and pursuing action to build meaningful diversity, impactful equity, and genuine inclusivity in the ceramic community.
 We recognize that there are significant and systemic racial and economic impacts that impede participation in the arts, and resulting financial barriers contribute to further divide.
 To address and help bridge financial barriers to ceramic education, NCC is implementing scholarship options for our education programming.